Updated: Mar 28

 Young adults with a mentor are 81% more likely to participate regularly in sports or extracurricular activities than those who do not have a mentor

 Mentors are an invaluable resource for youth, especially at-risk youth.
-With their guidance, at-risk youth are more supported, prepared, and motivated to achieve their dreams and lead happy, healthy lives.
+With their guidance, youth in foster care are more supported, prepared, and motivated to achieve their dreams and lead happy, healthy lives.

 Recognizing the importance of having a mentor, CASA volunteers will often recommend mentors for their CASA child during their investigation of a case, connecting the youth to a constant support system that, in conjunction with the help of a CASA volunteer, will guide the youth towards stability, happiness, and success.
 In some cases, CASA volunteers can even take the role as a mentor themselves.